 Upon returning to Leeds, I trained as a Science teacher and got a job.
 I did plenty of birding around the country during these few years and saw lots of rare birds.
 During this time I met my wife, and after getting married we moved to her home-island of Guernsey.

 Birding in Guernsey is excellent - plenty of migration, great potential for self-finding, proper rare birds turning up regularly and no big crowds to share them with.
-After a few years here I became the Guernsey Bird Recorder and I am very much a 'local' birder now, with little foreign travel at the moment and only about a week or so per year birding in the UK.
+After a few years here I became the Guernsey Bird Recorder and I am very much a 'local' birder now.
+I usually manage an annual trip abroad with the BUBO lads and a week visiting the UK.

-The main reason for this sedentary behaviour has been the appearance of Lesser, Least and Pygmy Lawlors.
-Looking after young children means less hours out in the field, but it has re-awakened my interest in insects.
-For over ten years now, I have been regularly running a moth trap in the garden, and have become very knowledgeable about the island's lepidoptera.
-I also try and identify any other creatures and plants I come across on the island, and I do a lot of wildlife photography.
-Most of these pictures can be seen on the website and on my Flickr site.
+The appearance of Lesser, Least and Pygmy Lawlors obviously meant less hours out in the field, but it re-awakened my interest in insects.
+For twenty years now, I have been regularly running a moth trap in the garden, and have become very knowledgeable about the island's lepidoptera.
+I also try and identify any other creatures and plants I come across on the island and am a keen “pan-lister”.

-I still love my football, and still managed to play until I reached 43 when I retired for the sake of my legs.
+I still love my football, and still manage to play old man’s 5-a-side once a week.
 I support Leeds United and I love reading about and watching football from all over the world.

 Finally, my message to all birders is : please don't take yourselves so seriously, and avoid the snobbery that can sometimes pervade birding.
 If you consider 'self-finding', or intensive local patch watching, or serving an apprenticeship, or breeding bird surveys, to be what it should be all about, then fair enough.
 However, remember that not everybody wants to be an expert or a 'name', and that plenty of people are out birding or birdwatching or twitching simply to enjoy themselves.
 So long as they are not harming anyone, let them do so.